silx-kit/h5grove/docs/low_level.md

 ## `encoders` module

 The [encoders](https://silx-kit.github.io/h5grove/reference.html#encoders-module) module contain functions that encode data and provide the appropriate headers to build request responses.
-The module provides a JSON encoder using `orjson` and binary encoders for NumPy arrays.
+The module provides a JSON encoder using `orjson`, a binary encoder for NumPy arrays and other encoders to serve NumPy arrays as downloadable files.

 ### General